Skip to main content

 My research is to evaluate the microbial and matrix regulators of protein degradation in soils as a controller of nitrogen turnover.
 I am interested in learning how soil proteins break down under different environmental conditions.
 Protein depolymerization was recently recognized as a critical rate-limiting step in the nitrogen cycle before any further mineralization or immobilization occurs.
 Extracellular protease activity and mineral surface structures are predicted to play an important role in this process.
 I hope to discover how forested soil environments with wide ranges of mineralogy and microbial composition, might contribute and characterize this bottle-neck in the nitrogen cycle.

-Worked with Dr. David Myrold (Soil Science).
+Advisor: Dr. David Myrold (Soil Science).

 Dr. Kevin Vergin